UPPMAX/UPPMAX-documentation/docs/software/python.md

 - Introduction to Python connected to our [introduction week course](https://www.uppmax.uu.se/support/courses-and-workshops/introductory-course-summer-2023/).
 - 1-day workshop Using Python in a HPC environment
 - 3-day course on Python, Julia and R.

+## What is Python?

+Python is a high-level, general-purpose programming language.
+Its design philosophy emphasizes code readability with the use of significant indentation [Kuhlman, 2009].

 ## Python versions